stakater/mto-docs/content/learn/mto-vs-kamaji.md

 Kamaji runs the control plane of each tenant cluster as ordinary pods on a management cluster, rather than on dedicated control-plane machines.
 Worker nodes join the tenant control plane, giving each tenant a real Kubernetes cluster that passes upstream conformance without the usual per-cluster control-plane cost.

-It comes from Clastix, the same organization behind Capsule — which is a useful signal about how these layers relate.
+It comes from the same maintainers as Capsule — which is a useful signal about how these layers relate.
 One product isolates control planes; the other governs tenancy within a cluster.
 They are deliberately separate things.

 ### Key Characteristics